0xfarhaan/homefinder/README.md

 It is possible to run the app locally, but you will need to have your own googlemaps api key.

 1. Clone this repository and navigate to its directory.
-2. Setup your virtual environment, activate it then install the requirements as described below
+2. Set up your virtual environment, activate it then install the requirements as described below
 ```bash
 $ python -m  venv venv
 $ source venv/bin/activate
 $ pip install -r requirements.txt
 ```
-3. Set your googlemaps api key using the enviroment variable API_KEY.
+3. Set your googlemaps api key using the environment variable API_KEY.
 ```bash
 $ export API_KEY="insert api key here"
 ```